SergeiDragunov7/FYP-camera-calibration-source-code/Readme.txt

-In cell 8, the user should choose points such that 2 pairs of parallel lines are chosen In cell 20, the user should choose points such that 2 pairs of perpendicular lines are chosen cell 24 will view the final metric rectified image. cell 25 is optional to save the image.
+In cell 8, the user should choose points such that 2 pairs of parallel lines are chosen In cell 20, the user should choose points such that 2 pairs of perpendicular lines are chosen cell 24 will view the final metric rectified image. cell 25 is optional to save the image as output_rgb.jpg.

 calcGUI3.ipynb
 video_path - can be the path to a surveillance footage in a .ts format. the given video files in the dataset folder can be used.